-Full Article from North Texas Municipal Water District
+Full article reprinted here from North Texas Municipal Water District

 Lower Bois d’Arc Creek Reservoir Receives Final Permit Needed to Begin Construction Project will serve as critical water source for fast-growing North Texas communities